 Wendy passed away in the Harley Street Clinic earlier today with her husband John Burns by her side.
 Her agent Kevin Francis said: “She was incredibly brave and retained her sense of humour right to the end.”

 “Wendy was a true professional.
 We worked together for over 11 years and we never once had an argument.” – EastEnders co-star Bill Treacher

-In 1972 she played her most famous comic role, Miss Shirley Brahms in BBC department store sitcom, Are You Being Served?
-Which ran for 13-years.
-She also reprised the role in Grace and Favour, the 1990s spin-off now set in a country house.
+In 1972, she first played her most famous comic role, Miss Shirley Brahms in BBC department store sitcom, Are You Being Served? which ran for 13-years.
+She also reprised the role in Grace and Favour, the early 90s spin-off set in a country house.

 “How can I express my grief on hearing of the loss of Wendy.
 She has been part of my life for so long, almost like one of the family.
 Many happy memories.
 Although she had no children of her own, she instinctively knew about little boys and my two idolised her.
 She was the daughter I never had and I shall never stop missing her.
 She lives on in the hearts of so many people who were entertained by her talent and warmed by her charm.” – Are You Being Served? co-star Mollie Sugden

 But arguably, her most famous part – which reached her biggest audience – was that of Pauline Fowler in the BBC soap opera EastEnders.
 Having persuaded the show’s creator Julia Smith to relent on her stance of casting only unknowns, Wendy played Pauline for more than 21 years between 1985-2006.

 The character’s storylines primarily revolved around family crises: financial hardship, a late-in-life pregnancy, her husband Arthur’s breakdown, her daughter Michelle’s teenage pregnancy and her son Mark’s HIV+ status.
 Wendy opted to leave the show after disapproving of Pauline’s remarriage to Joe Macer.